Ottoman Egypt: Campaign against the Saudis (1811–1818)

-Acknowledging the sovereignty of the Ottoman Sultan and at his command, Muhammad Ali dispatched an army of 20,000 men (including 2,000 horses) under the command of his son Tusun, a youth of sixteen, against the Saudis in the Ottoman–Saudi War.
+Acknowledging the sovereignty of the Ottoman sultan and at his command, Muhammad Ali dispatched an army of 20,000 men (including 2,000 horses) under the command of his son Tusun, a youth of sixteen, against the Saudis in the Ottoman–Saudi War.
 By the end of 1811, Tusun had received reinforcements and captured Medina after a prolonged siege.
 He next took Jeddah and Mecca, defeating the Saudi beyond the latter and capturing their general.

 After the death of the Saudi leader Saud, Muhammad Ali concluded a treaty with Saud's son and successor, Abdullah I in 1815.

 Tusun returned to Egypt on hearing of the military revolt at Cairo, but died in 1816 at the early age of twenty.
 Muhammad Ali, dissatisfied with the treaty concluded with the Saudis, and with the non-fulfillment of certain of its clauses, determined to send another army to Arabia.
 This expedition, under his eldest son Ibrahim Pasha, left in the autumn of 1816 and captured the Saudi capital of Diriyah in 1818.

 Reforms (1808–1823)

 During Muhammad Ali's absence in Arabia his representative at Cairo had completed the confiscation, begun in 1808, of almost all the lands belonging to private individuals, who were forced to accept instead inadequate pensions.
 By this revolutionary method of land nationalization Muhammad Ali became proprietor of nearly all the soil of Egypt.
 The pasha also attempted to reorganize his troops on European lines, but this led to a formidable mutiny in Cairo.
 The revolt was reduced by presents to the chiefs of the insurgents, and Muhammad Ali ordered that the sufferers by the disturbances should receive compensation from the treasury.
 The project of the Nizam Gedid (New System) was, in consequence of this mutiny, abandoned for a time.

 While Ibrahim was engaged in the second Arabian campaign the pasha turned his attention to strengthening the Egyptian economy.
 He created state monopolies over the chief products of the country.
 He set up a number of factories and began digging in 1819 a new canal to Alexandria, called the Mahmudiya (after the reigning sultan of Turkey).
 The old canal had long fallen into decay, and the necessity of a safe channel between Alexandria and the Nile was much felt.
-The conclusion in 1838 of a commercial treaty with Turkey, negotiated by Sir Henry Bulwer (Lord Darling), struck a deathblow to the system of monopolies, though the application of the treaty to Egypt was delayed for some years.
+The conclusion in 1838 of a commercial treaty with Turkey, negotiated by Sir Henry Bulwer (Lord Dalling), struck a deathblow to the system of monopolies, though the application of the treaty to Egypt was delayed for some years.